awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. Choose **Create maintenance window**\.

-1. For **Name**, enter a name that designates this as a Maintenance Window for patching critical and important updates\.
+1. For **Name**, enter a name that designates this as a maintenance window for patching critical and important updates\.

 1. In the top of the **Schedule** section, choose the schedule options you want\.

-1. For **Duration**, type the number of hours you want the Maintenance Window to be active\.
+1. For **Duration**, type the number of hours you want the maintenance window to be active\.

-1. For **Stop initiating tasks**, type the number of hours before the Maintenance Window duration ends that you want the system to stop initiating new tasks\.
+1. For **Stop initiating tasks**, type the number of hours before the maintenance window duration ends that you want the system to stop initiating new tasks\.

 1. Choose **Create maintenance window**\.

-1. In the Maintenance Windows list, choose the Maintenance Window you just created, and then choose **Actions**, **Register targets**\.
+1. In the maintenance windows list, choose the maintenance window you just created, and then choose **Actions**, **Register targets**\.

 1. \(Optional\) In the **Maintenance window target details** section, provide a name, a description, and owner information \(your name or alias\) for this target\.

 1. For **Targets**, choose **Specifying tags**\.

-1. For **Tag**, enter a tag key and a tag value to identify the instances to register with the Maintenance Window\.
+1. For **Tag**, enter a tag key and a tag value to identify the instances to register with the maintenance window\.

 1. Choose **Register target**\.
-The system creates a Maintenance Window target\.
+The system creates a maintenance window target\.

-1. In the details page of the Maintenance Window you created, choose **Actions**, **Register run command task**\.
+1. In the details page of the maintenance window you created, choose **Actions**, **Register run command task**\.

 1. \(Optional\) For **Maintenance window task details**, provide a name and description for this task\.